 This week we are excited to share another story from our Young Debt-Free Families interview series.
-Calm ‘N Cents joins us from north of the border in Canada to share his family’s story about a variety of topics including mortgage freedom and job loss.
+Calm ‘N Cents joins us from north of the border in Canada to share his family’s story about a variety of topics including living debt free – no mortgage.

 Calm ‘N Cents has quickly become one of my favorite follows on Twitter.
 Our views seem to align with regards to paying down debt (and a mortgage), the benefits of a 9-5 career, the importance of increasing income, and the need to create a strong safety net with an emergency fund.

 When Calm ‘N Cents agreed to participate in this interview, he had just received the sudden news that he had lost his job.
 A job that paid well and one that he thought was stable.
 He shared on social media the raw emotions that came with that sudden job loss.
 It was a stark reminder to us all that it’s critical to have a strong financial foundation in place because you never know when the rug may be pulled out from under you.

 “Cents” responded to this interview just a few days after finding out about his job loss.
 Please read on to learn more about his young family’s story.
 I hope you enjoy it as much as I did!

 Young Debt-Free Families Interview with Calm ‘n Cents

 1. Start by telling us about yourself.
 Please include any details you feel comfortable sharing about your family, job situation, income level, and amount of debt paid.

 We are anonymous so you can call us “Calm” and “Cents”.
 Calm ‘N Cents refers to our approach to finances and life, generally.
 We focus on simplicity and frugality.